UrbanlyticsSolutions/reddit-intelligence/WORKFLOW_GUIDE.md

 # Reddit Intelligence + DeepSeek AI - Complete Workflow Guide

+## Local-Only Mode

+- Cloud uploads are disabled unless you export `ENABLE_GCS_UPLOADS=true` alongside your bucket credentials.
+Leave it unset to keep every run on your workstation.
+- GitHub Actions deploys are gated by `ENABLE_CLOUD_DEPLOY`/`ENABLE_SCHEDULED_RELEASES` in `.github/workflows/`.
+Both default to `'false'`, so no jobs will touch GCP until you opt back in.

+Run `python run_workflow.py ...` locally and review the generated files under `outputs/`.

 ## 🚀 THREE POWERFUL WORKFLOWS

 ### 1. **AI-Powered Trending News Discovery** ⭐ NEW!